neondatabase/website/content/docs/functions/now.md

 ### Use `now()` in a function for date/time calculations

 We can wrap `now()` in a user-defined function to perform more complex date/time calculations.
-For example, here is a function that calculates the current age of a user.
+For example, here's a function that calculates the current age of a user.

 ```sql
 CREATE OR REPLACE FUNCTION calculate_age(birth_date DATE)